Building Quarkus apps with Quarkus Command Line Interface (CLI)

 jib Build a container image using Jib.

-openshift Build a container image using Openshift.
+openshift Build a container image using OpenShift.

 push Push a container image.